Coverage and Spectral Efficiency of NOMA-Enabled LEO Satellite Networks with Ordering Schemes: Simulations and Numerical Results

 In Fig. \ref{fig4}, we compare UT$_1$, UT$_2$, UT$_3$ in terms of coverage probability under different combinations of ordering schemes and PA schemes with $\kappa=1$.
 The precision of the expressions derived for the coverage probability when $\kappa=1$ is verified since the simulations and the analytical results match closely.
-Fig. \ref{fig4}(a) shows that MSP with ERPA (MSP-ERPA) scheme has a slight advantage over that with ETPA (MSP-ETPA) scheme.
-In each scheme, the performance of three UTs is almost the same, although that of UT$_1$ is a bit higher because of its better channel condition.
+Fig. \ref{fig4}(a) shows that MSP with ERPA (MSP-ERPA) scheme has a slight advantage over MSP with ETPA (MSP-ETPA) scheme.
+In each scheme, the performance of three UTs is almost the same, although that of UT$_1$ is a bit higher due to its better channel condition.
 In Fig. \ref{fig4}(b), UTs under the ISINR-ERPA scheme have a bit higher coverage than their counterparts under the ISINR-ETPA scheme.
 However, the performance gap between every two UTs is enlarged - UT$_1$ and UT$_2$ have higher coverage than UT$_3$.
 Fig. \ref{fig4}(c) compares the coverage of UTS under the MSP-ERPA and the ISINR-ERPA scheme.
-It is observed that ISINR ordering is superior for UT$_1$ and UT$_2$ while inferior for UT$_3$.
-This is because UT$_3$ in ISINR ordering is weaker than that in MSP ordering.
-The mean coverage of three UTs for both orderings is approximately the same.
+The ISINR ordering is observed to be superior for UT$_1$ and UT$_2$ while inferior for UT$_3$.
+This is because UT$_3$ in ISINR ordering is weaker than in MSP ordering.
+The mean coverage of three UTs for both orderings is almost the same.

-Next, we set $\kappa=2$ to examine the effects of LoS on coverage in Fig. \ref{fig5}, where the precision of derived expressions is also verified.
+Next, we set $\kappa=2$ to examine the effects of LoS on coverage in Fig. \ref{fig5}, where the precision of the derived expressions is also verified.
 In general, similar trends as in Fig. \ref{fig4} can be witnessed for all three figures.
-The convergent points on the x-axis are the same; however, thanks to LoS components, the coverage of $\kappa=2$ corresponding to thresholds before convergence points is higher than that of $\kappa=1$.
+The convergence points on the x-axis are the same; however, thanks to LoS components, the coverage of $\kappa=2$ corresponding to thresholds before convergence points is higher than that of $\kappa=1$.
 Moreover, in both Fig. \ref{fig4} and Fig. \ref{fig5}, FPA schemes can achieve higher coverage than their ETPA and ERPA counterparts because more power allocated to weak UTs helps maintain a certain coverage performance even in poor channel conditions, although fairness is sacrificed.
-This also indicates that the convergence is related to PA coefficients of different UTs and the NOMA necessary condition.
+This also indicates that the convergence is related to the PA coefficients of different UTs and the NOMA necessary condition.

-To enhance comparisons herein, in Fig. \ref{fig6}, we compare UTs' coverage probability under ISINR-ERPA for different constellation models, i.e. the PPP constellation model and the actual Walker-Delta (e.g. Starlink) constellation model, at an orbital altitude $H_S=500$ km.
-The accuracy of the PPP model in representing real constellation setups is validated through simulations; therefore, the satellite distribution is uncorrelated with the PPP to derive analytical results. {font={scriptsize}}